Refreshed annually, this three-year plan provides direction and guidance to the future of technology at Wheaton College.

 The Technology @ Wheaton governance structure (including the Technology & Information Resources Sub-Committee for faculty, Student Technology and Campus Services Advisory Committee for students, and Administrative Application Advisory Committee for staff) meets regularly to identify and advance priorities in a collaborative manner.
 The College also adheres to a list of Technology Guidelines to support sound decision making around technology issues.

 Academic and Institutional Technology (AIT) is fully committed to supporting the institution in meeting its strategic, operational, and educational objectives through leadership, scholarship, and support of appropriate information technology solutions and services.
 This will be accomplished by:

 - Aligning and stewarding resources to effectively support college priorities and objectives;

-- Investing in the development of close, transparent, and collaborative relationships with faculty, students, staff, and other community members to best serve the campus' existing and future technological needs;
+- Investing in the development of close, transparent, and collaborative relationships with faculty, students, staff, and other community members to best serve the campus' existing and future needs;

 - Encouraging and supporting innovation in solutions;

-- Developing our staff resources to ensure we are leaders in understanding, deploying, and supporting current and future information technology solutions to support the College’s mission;
+- Developing our human resources to ensure we are reflecting God’s kingdom diversity and leading in understanding, deploying, and supporting current and future solutions to support the College’s mission;

 The initiatives in this document continue to be ambitious.
 It will take the combined efforts of all campus stakeholders to accomplish our goals.